-If you're honest with yourself, the reality that stops you from blogging is not one your willing to embrace.
+If you're honest with yourself, the reality that stops you from blogging is not one you are willing to embrace.
 It requires more time, discipline, structure, and sacrifice you’re not willing to accept.
 It's hard.
 You thought you could have all the benefits without the due diligence.

-The visionary is driven by meaning and significance, but are easily distracted by others on a mission.
+The visionary is driven by meaning and significance but is easily distracted by others on a mission.
 Instead of doing the hard work they need to do for themselves, they get distracted doing hard work for others!

 2 - The Dreamer - Seeking Potential

 Before we ever started blogging and our numerous false starts, we simply wondered and dreamed about blogging.